licarpen/data-structures-and-algorithms/README.md

 * mulit-bracket-validation: checks if a string containing multiple pairs of brackets is of valid syntax
 * pseudo-queue.js implements a queue with stacks

+## Sorting

+* Problem 10.2: group together the anagrams in an array of strings

 ## Binary Search Tree